-- A table of contents that lists two levels of subheadings within each of the sections - An approval page that lists the required approvals and a brief outline of the current revision - Sections containing the specific guidelines, requirements, or procedures including PJM actions and market participant actions - Attachments that include additional supporting documents, forms, or tables in this PJM Manual - A section at the end detailing all previous revisions of the PJM Manual - A new introduction with the "List of PJM Manuals" table removed.
+- A table of contents that lists two levels of subheadings within each of the sections. - An approval page that lists the required approvals and a brief outline of the current revision. - Sections containing the specific guidelines, requirements, or procedures including PJM actions and market participant actions. - Attachments that include additional supporting documents, forms, or tables in this PJM Manual. - A section at the end detailing all previous revisions of the PJM Manual.